 “I had a $10 million deal derailed because an expired TCO renewal came one day after the buyer was able to back out of the contract.
 In a declining market, a drawn out process presents an opportunity for the buyer to renegotiate a lower price with the leverage of walking away.
 In many cases, this can be avoided,” he says.

-Usually any C of O problem will surface in the title search.
+Usually any C of O problem in a condo or townhouse will come up in the title search.
 "It's one of those things that needs to be addressed well before you close.
 As a buyer, first assess how serious the problem is and see if it's fixable," Roberts says.
 One solution is to have the seller put money aside in escrow to allow you to fix the problem.
 Expeditors don't work for free.

 You Might Also Like